 I want marketers to be responsible stewards of their investments, to be able to talk about their job and their contribution in real business terms, and get rid of the idea that marketing is a cost center.
 Marketing is at the very forefront of a brand’s interaction with the outside world.
 Marketers determine whether a customer will be successful.
 The more they can show they delivered on their intent, they have a plan and they’re in control, the better it is for them.

-Read more perspectives on the future of marketing in our interview series, Meet the Marketing Masters.
+Read more perspectives on the future of marketing in our interview series, Content Marketing Masters.